-The September to September contracts arbitrage between the London and New York markets broadened yesterday, to register this at 37.93 usc/Lb., while this equates to 29.48% price discount for the London Robusta coffee market.
+The May-to-May contract arbitrage between the London and New York markets widened on Friday: to register this at 65.04 usc/Lb.
+This equates to 50.61% price discount for the London Robusta coffee market.

-The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 7,576 bags yesterday; to register these stocks at 1,505,491 bags.
-There was meanwhile a smaller in number 5,672 bags decline to the number of bags pending grading for this exchange; to register these pending grading stocks at 27,079 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 250 bags on Friday, to register these stocks at 1,835,263 bags, with 94.9% of these certified stocks being held in Europe at a total of 1,741,467 bags and the remaining 5.1% being held in the USA at a total 93,796 bags.
+There was meanwhile a larger in number 920 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 42,431 bags.

-The London market ended the day on a positive note and with 81.8% of the earlier gains of the day intact, while the New York market ended the day on a likewise positive note and with 63.2% of the earlier gains of the day intact.
-This modestly positive nature of this close does however do little to inspire confidence and one might suspect that the markets might only be due for a hesitantly steady start for early trade today, against the prices set yesterday, as follows:
+The London market ended the day on a positive note with 89.47% of the earlier gains of the day intact, while the New York market ended the day on a likewise positive note with 63.33% of the earlier gains of the day intact.
+This firmer close might inspire some degree of confidence, albeit that the New York market fell back from the highs of the day, one might think the markets are due for a hesitant, follow through steady start to early trade today, against the prices set on Friday, as follows:

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.